-Content Reviewers:Viviana Popa, MD, Alexandru Duhaniuc, Scott Caterine, BSc (Hons.), MSc, MB, BCh, BAO (Hons.)
+Content Reviewers:Viviana Popa, MD, Alexandru Duhaniuc, MD, Scott Caterine, BSc (Hons.), MSc, MB, BCh, BAO (Hons.)

 The cervical plexus is an important plexus of nerves which provide innervation to the head and neck.
 This plexus is located anteromedial to the levator scapulae and middle scalene muscles and deep to sternocleidomastoid - or SCM.